 - i.
-Share-based compensation: The Company provides compensation benefits to employees, directors and officers through a stock option plan.
+Share-based compensation: The Company provides compensation benefits to employees, directors, and officers through a stock option plan.
 The fair value of each option award is estimated on the date of the grant using the Black-Scholes option pricing model.
 Expected volatility is based on historical volatility of the Company's share price.
-Historical data is utilized to estimate option exercises and forfeiture behaviour with the valuation model.
+Historical data is utilized to estimate option exercises and forfeiture behavior with the valuation model.
 The risk-free rate for the expected term of the option is based on the Government of Canada yield curve in effect at the time of the grant. - ii.
 Impairment of mineral properties: The net carrying value of each mineral property is reviewed regularly for conditions that suggest impairment.
 This review requires significant judgment.
 Factors considered in the assessment of potential impairment indicators include, but are not limited to, whether there has been a significant adverse change in the legal, regulatory, accessibility, title, environmental or political factors that could affect the property's value; whether there has been an accumulation of costs significantly in excess of the amounts originally expected for the property's acquisition, development or cost of holding; and whether exploration activities produced results that are not promising such that no more work is being planned in the foreseeable future. - iii.
-Other liability valuation: The Company has agreements with the District of Carabaya, the Municipality of Corani, five surrounding communities, local landowners and relevant, ancillary organizations which require future payments by the Company.
+Other liability valuation: The Company has agreements with the Corani District Municipality, five surrounding communities, and relevant ancillary organizations requiring future payments by the Company.
 The valuation of these future obligations has been based on assumptions regarding the period of time over which the payments will be made. - iv.
 Lease obligations: The Company has recognized obligations for its vehicle and warehouse leases in Peru.
 The recognition of such lease obligations requires the Company to estimate the term of the leases and the Company's incremental borrowing rate.